 The Kavanaugh confirmation, plus the increased frequency of 30- to 35-year tenures,

-has reinvigorated the national debate over imposing term limits on the Supreme Court.
+has reinvigorated the national debate over term limits for Supreme Court justices.

 And that’s a debate we’d like to have.
 For years, Fix the Court has said that unaccountable officials serving for decades on end and ruling on our country’s most important issues is likely not what our Founders intended when copying and pasting a section of a 1701 English judicial tenure law into Article III of the Constitution.